DiegoLibonati/FlagsGame/README.md

 ### hooks: CustomHooks

-`useCountdown.js` is a CustomHook that works like a counter, this CustomHook in this application is used when the player is playing and has a time to finish playing before he runs out of time.
+`useCountdown.tsx` is a CustomHook that works like a counter, this CustomHook in this application is used when the player is playing and has a time to finish playing before he runs out of time.
-`useFetch.js` is a CustomHook that is used to obtain information and dump it to our states in order to render that information that comes to us from the API.
-`useForm.js` is a CustomHook that allows us to handle all of our application forms.
+`useForm.tsx` is a CustomHook that allows us to handle all of our application forms.
-`useLogic.js` is a CustomHook that handles all the logic once the game starts, since the user guesses or not the name of a flag, the score that will be awarded according to the time that goes by, the colors of the input by if it fails or hits etc.
+`useLogic.tsx` is a CustomHook that handles all the logic once the game starts, since the user guesses or not the name of a flag, the score that will be awarded according to the time that goes by, the colors of the input by if it fails or hits etc.
-`useRequest.js` is a CustomHook that is responsible for making the `request` to the endpoints of our Flask server to obtain the information we want.

 ### helpers

 `getFinishGame()` is a function that will let us know when the game is over:

 ```
-export const getFinishGame = (timeleft, index, array, setFinishGame) => {
+export const getFinishGame = (
+  timeleft: string,
+  index: number,
+  array: Flag[],
+  setFinishGame: React.Dispatch<React.SetStateAction<boolean>>
+): void => {
   const timeleftSplit = timeleft.split(":");

   const mins = timeleftSplit[1];